payne/lunchTDD2/stories.md

 1. owner of a group can edit lunch events (add & remove people)
 1. owner of a group can email announcement to all lunch events
 1. owner of a group can email announcement to selected lunch events
+1. email announcement is too all users in the lunch event (KISS approach)